awsteiner/o2scl/doc/o2scl/sphinx/yanic.rst

     namespace <name>

   The namespace is used to name the automatically name the ``extern C`` functions which access the class.
+The namespace is assumed to apply to all classes and functions which follow.

 - Template for class documentation, using ``%name%`` to refer to the class name.
 Specified either as::